hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

 	3. make a prototype with cardboard and figure out the fabrication first
 	4. and then figure out finalizing the product like 3D printing

-This project itself is enough to considered as a Final Project. so don't be too harsh on yourself to think that I should make it into a final product for the Midterm. just putting things together in a prototype cardboard box with all the elements working well is good.
+"This project itself is enough to considered as a Final Project. so don't be too harsh on yourself to think that I should make it into a final product for the Midterm. just putting things together in a prototype cardboard box with all the elements working well is good." _Tom_

 ```cpp
 //Unfinished code! from Tom's office hour.